taboca/inner-browsing-animation/README.md

 ## Introduction

-In this work, my goal is to support the design and development for a technology that is aimed to enhance models for animation design and choreography.
+The goal of this work is to support the design and development for a technology that is aimed to enhance models for animation design and choreography.
 In the short-term, the aimed outcome is to define cinematographic animation techniques that may apply and govern how a series of incoming elements will be presented as they become part of given group of elements.

 ### The case for slides system